 Future kitchen equipment leads us to get bigger and more spacious kitchens, acquiring prominence as an essential part of the house.
 Regarding design, we opt for kitchens that do not look like kitchens, with a workspace with practical and elegant countertops.

-PORCELANOSA Group is committed to the sophistication from Emotions® in rustic finishes, including wood, stone and even worktops in KRION® Solid Surface or XLight.
+PORCELANOSA Grupo is committed to the sophistication from Emotions® in rustic finishes, including wood, stone and even worktops in KRION® Solid Surface or XLight.
 New finishes, laminates and colours which make kitchen design a relevant commitment in 2017.
 Gamadecor also provides design in lighting through its innovative kitchen lamp designs.